pdsmart/ZPU/README.md

 Please consult my [GitHub](https://pdsmart.github.io) website for more upto date information.
 <br>
 <br>

 The ZPU is a 32bit Stack based microprocessor and was designed by Øyvind Harboe from [Zylin AS](https://opensource.zylin.com/) and original documentation can be found on the [Zylin/OpenCore website or Wikipedia](https://en.wikipedia.org/wiki/ZPU_\(microprocessor\)).
 It is a microprocessor intended for FPGA embedded applications with minimal logic element and BRAM usage with the sacrifice of speed of execution.

 Zylin produced two designs which it made open source, namely the Small and Medium ZPU versions.
 Additional designs were produced by external developers such as the Flex and ZPUino variations, each offering enhancements to the original design such as Wishbone interface, performance etc.

-This document describes another design which I like to deem as the ZPU Evo(lution) model whose focus is on performance, connectivity and instruction expansion.
+This document describes another design which I like to deem as the ZPU Evo(lution) model whose focus is on *performance*, *connectivity* and *instruction expansion*.
 This came about as I needed a CPU for an emulator of a vintage computer i am writing which would act as the IO processor to provide Menu, Peripheral and SD services.

-An example of the performance of the ZPU Evo can be seen using CoreMark which returns a value of 19.1 @ 100MHz on Altera fabric using BRAM and for Dhrystone 11.2DMIPS.
-Connectivity can be seen via implementation of both System and Wishbone buses, allowing for connection of many opensource IP devices.
-Instruction expansion can be seen by the inclusion of a close coupled L1 cache where multiple instruction bytes are sourced and made available to the CPU which in turn can be used for optimization (ie. upto 5 IM instructions executed in 1 cycle) or for extended multi-byte instructions (ie. implementation of a LoaD Increment Repeat instruction).
+An example of the *performance* of the ZPU Evo can be seen using CoreMark which returns a value of 19.1 @ 100MHz on Altera fabric using BRAM and for Dhrystone 11.2DMIPS.
+Comparisons can be made with the original ZPU designs in the gallery below paying attention to the CoreMark score which seems to be the defacto standard now. *Connectivity* can be seen via implementation of both System and Wishbone buses, allowing for connection of many opensource IP devices. *Instruction expansion* can be seen by the inclusion of a close coupled L1 cache where multiple instruction bytes are sourced and made available to the CPU which in turn can be used for optimization (ie. upto 5 IM instructions executed in 1 cycle) or for extended multi-byte instructions (ie. implementation of a LoaD Increment Repeat instruction).
 There is room for a lot more improvements such as stack cache, SDRAM to L2 burst mode, parallel instruction execution (ie. and + neqbranch) which are on my list.

 # The CPU